Current F-1 Student Services

 - If authorized to work, submit required tax forms and pay any taxes due.

-- Apply to the ISSS office for an extension of your program at least 45 days before your document (I-20) expires.
+- You are expected to complete your program by the program end date listed on your I-20.
+If you need a program extension, you will need to apply to the ISSS office for an extension of your program at least 45 days before your document (I-20) expires.

 Consequences of Violating Your Status